Cutch State Railway: History

 The railway was financed by the Maharao Khengarji Bawa of Cutch State.
-The laying of first rails started in 1900-01, from Tuna to Anjar, which became operational in 1905.
+The laying of first rails started in 1900–01, from Tuna to Anjar, which became operational in 1905.
 The works for lines from Anjar to the then state capital Bhuj started in 1901-02 and completed in 1908.
 A further addition of 32 miles was done in 1912 from Varsamedi (near Anjar) to Bhachau and further extension of 15 miles up to Kandla port was started at the end of 1930 and completed in 1932.
-The narrow gauge lines of CSR were laid by Mistris of Kutch and the services of British engineers were also employed.
+The narrow gauge lines of CSR were laid by hiring of British engineers and labor contractor works were mostly entrusted to Mistris of Kutch, who were skilled in Railway contract works.
 The railway was owned, managed and operated by Cutch State.